sboesebeck/morphium/docs/v5-vs-v6-performance.md

 thousands of msg/s), not a MongoDB or Morphium reliability issue.

-**Two real bugs came out of building this probe, both found and fixed the same day, on `develop`:**
+**Two real bugs came out of building this probe, both found and fixed the same day, on `develop`.
+Neither needs this benchmark's exact scenario to matter in practice — but both need a specific-enough condition that they're worth being precise about, not alarmist:**

-- PoppyDB's change-stream cursor silently dropped roughly 1% of events under a bulk-insert burst — an off-by-one batch-cap check in `WatchCursorManager.drainEvents()` polled the 101st event off the queue before checking the 100-event cap, then discarded it (`4e8ccebf1`).
+- **PoppyDB's change-stream cursor silently dropped roughly 1% of events under a burst of more than 100 pending events between two `getMore`s** — an off-by-one batch-cap check in `WatchCursorManager.drainEvents()` polled the 101st event off the queue before checking the 100-event cap, then discarded it (`4e8ccebf1`).
+This is general change-stream/tailable-cursor infrastructure, not Messaging-specific: any bulk import, migration, or ETL job writing into a collection an application is watching can trigger it — reaching it *through* Messaging specifically needed calling `morphium.insert(List<Msg>, ...)` directly, bypassing `sendMessage()`, since the public Messaging API has no bulk-send call that could do this on its own today.
 The same drain path backs tailable cursors too, so this likely also explains the long-standing `TailableQueryTests` flakiness on PoppyDB noted in the homelab test matrix.
-- Messaging's poll fallback let messages for topics without a registered listener — left unmarked on purpose, so a listener registered later still receives them — permanently occupy slots of the `limit(windowSize)` poll window, starving deliverable messages until the blockers expired via TTL (`20a8bf36a`).
+- **Messaging's poll fallback let messages for topics without a registered listener starve deliverable messages out of the poll window.** The trigger condition is narrower than it
+  sounds: it needs *this instance* specifically not to listen to a topic (normal in a multi-topic setup — most deployments share one collection across several message types, each service instance listening only to its own subset) *and* enough concurrent volume on that unlistened topic to reach `windowSize` (default 100) pending messages within one TTL window (default 300s) — plausible under moderate-to-high multi-topic traffic, unlikely on a quiet single-topic setup.
+Skipped messages were left unmarked on purpose (so a listener registered later still receives them), but that meant they re-entered every poll and — being older than new arrivals — permanently occupied window slots (`20a8bf36a`).
+The benchmark reproduced the effect in its most severe form (one collection, many topics, zero listeners, in quick succession) to make it unmissable, not because that's a typical deployment shape.

 The benchmark itself is a one-off exploratory probe, not an ongoing regression test — it lives on branch `bench/messaging-batch-send-throughput` rather than `develop`.